Morocco Honeymoon

 Travel along the magnificent Atlantic coast to visit the town of Asilah and the stunning city of Tangier in the extreme northwest of Africa.

-Explore Asilah, one of the most beautiful and well-preserved old towns in Morocco and a charming stop on your Morocco honeymoon itinerary.
+Explore Asilah, one of the most beautiful and well-preserved old towns in Morocco and a charming stop on your journey through Morocco.
 Discover the beauty of its ancient architecture, pristine beaches, and crystal-clear waters.
 Visit the Medina along the sea walls and admire this charming historic area enclosed by well-preserved 15th-century ramparts and gates built by the Portuguese.

 Head to a local restaurant where you can taste one of the seafood specialties for which Asilah is known.